ksusvita92/LR2Cluster/Tutorial/Tutorial.md

 # Closing Remarks

 `lr2cluster` is a tool to assign newly identified cases of an infectious disease to existing transmission clusters using several data streams.
-The application is extended to also for example, predict which new cases to be sequenced next, given a cluster, and estimate a cluster’s size increment.
+The application is extended to also, for example, predict which new cases to be sequenced next, given a cluster, and estimate a cluster’s true size.

-For some general questions and bug report, please send to ksusvita@gmail.com.
+For general questions and bug reports, please send a message to ksusvita@gmail.com.